nzzdev/Q-quiz/README.md

 ### Question Types

 Q-Quiz supports four question types `multiple choice`, `number guess`, `map point guess` and `number poll`.
 Each of them requires a question, and have additional configuration parameters, like min or max values.
 The questions `multiple choice`, `number guess` and `map point guess` require a correct answer and will evaluate results.
 A version of `number-guess`, called `number-poll` does not require correct answer.
 The questions types are implemented as ES6 classes and each follow the same structure.

-### `/rendering-info/html-js`

-This is the default endpoint called for web targets.
-It returns the markup, stylesheets and scripts .
-The svelte framework is used to generate the markup.
-The scripts get transpiled to a jspm bundle and get loaded by the jspm loader on client-side.

 ### Answer-Service